![[chris-barber.png|80]] I'm Chris, living in San Diego, from New Zealand, Australia, Stanford, and Santa Monica.

 ### About and Links

 I'm effectively a semi-retired entrepreneur/researcher.
-I also co-founded an executive coaching marketplace for startups (let me know if you're a founder of a seed-series C startup and need help finding an executive coach); founded a place for engineers to discover good startups to join (let me know if you need help deciding between startup job offers); and have previously written deep dives into GPU supply, how to get into Stanford, and other topics.
+I also co-founded an executive coaching marketplace for startups (let me know if you're a founder of a seed-series C startup and need help finding an executive coach), and founded a place for engineers to discover good startups to join (let me know if you need help deciding between startup job offers).
+I've written deep dives on topics like how to get into Stanford and on GPU supply.

 Email: